Overview

 Muscle size and strength

-Adults: The effective dosage for improving cognitive performance (working memory and executive function) in generally healthy adults is in the range of 6 to 40 grams/day of octanoic acid and decanoic acid by mouth for 2 weeks to 6 months.[4][5][6][7][8][9][10]
+Adults: The effective dosage for improving cognitive performance (working memory and executive function) in adults without known health conditions is in the range of 6 to 40 grams per day of octanoic acid and decanoic acid (total) by mouth for 2 weeks to 6 months.[4][5][6][7][8][9][10]
 One study has shown that a single dose of 20 grams of octanoic acid and decanoic acid can also be effective.[11]

 Special considerations: The optimal dose and time course are unclear because a meta-regression analysis has not been performed.
-It is also unclear which MCT has the highest efficacy or whether the combination of octanoic and decanoic acid is best.
+It is also unclear which MCT has the highest efficacy and whether the combination of octanoic and decanoic acid is best.
 Many of these studies were funded and authored by a company that manufactures an MCT product, so an important conflict of interest exists.

 Weight loss and maintenance